-An investment in the Fund is represented by Units.
-The Fund is permitted to have an unlimited number of classes of Units (each, a "Class") having such terms and conditions as the Manager may determine.
+An investment in a Fund is represented by Units.
+Each Fund is permitted to have an unlimited number of classes of Units (each, a "Class") having such terms and conditions as the Manager may determine.
 Additional Classes may be offered in future on different terms, including having different fee and dealer compensation terms and different minimum subscription levels.
 Each Unit of a Class represents an undivided ownership interest in the net assets of the Fund attributable to that Class of Units.
-The Fund will consult with its tax advisors prior to the establishment of each new Class to ensure that the issuance of Units of the Class will not have adverse Canadian tax consequences.
-Three (3) Classes of Units are offered under this Offering Memorandum.
+The Funds will consult with their tax advisors prior to the establishment of each new Class to ensure that the issuance of Units of the Class will not have adverse Canadian tax consequences.
+Three (3) Classes of Units of each Fund are offered under this Offering Memorandum.